oracle/oci-cli/README.rst

 About
 =====
-This is the command line interface for Oracle Cloud Infrastructure.
+This is the command line interface for Oracle Cloud Infrastructure operations.

 The project is open source and maintained by Oracle Corp.
 The home page for the project is `here`__.